Your organic chemistry class is just around the corner.

 Not sure if this is next?
 Focus on the basics.

-- Study thermodynamic vs kinetic reactions and Diels Alder,
+- Study thermodynamic vs kinetic reactions and the Diels-Alder reaction.

-- For EAS, review the basics including the mechanism for the 5 main reactions and the concept of directing effects.
+- For EAS, review the basics including the mechanism for the 5 main reactions and the concept of Ortho Meta Para Directing Effects.

 If this IS next,